Texarkana Moonlight Murders: Youell Swinney

-H. B. "Doodie" Tennison
+"Doodie" Tennison

 Henry Booker "Doodie" Tennison was an 18-year-old university freshman who died by suicide on November 4, 1948, leaving behind cryptic instructions which directed investigators to a suicide note in which Tennison confessed to the Booker, Martin, and Starks murders.
 He had played trombone in the same high-school band as Booker, but they were not friends.
 Investigators were unable to find any other evidence linking Tennison to the murders.
 James Freeman, a friend of Tennison, provided an alibi for the night of the Starks murder, stating that they had been playing cards that evening when they heard the news of the attack.

-Ralph B. Baumann
+Ralph Baumann

-Ralph B. Baumann, a 21-year-old ex-Army Air Force (AAF) machine-gunner, claimed to have awoken from a fugue state of several weeks on the day of the Starks murder, with his rifle missing.
+Ralph Baumann, a 21-year-old ex-Army Air Force (AAF) machine-gunner, claimed to have awoken from a fugue state of several weeks on the day of the Starks murder, with his rifle missing.
 He said that he heard about a suspect matching his description and hitchhiked to Los Angeles, feeling like he was running from murder.
 On May 23, he told Los Angeles police that he thought he might be the Phantom.
 "I'm my own suspect," he said.

 Police arrested him but Gonzaullas stated that several parts of the man's story had little basis in fact.
 Baumann said that he'd been discharged from the AAF for being a psychoneurotic, and he had previously confessed to killing three people in Texarkana in a period of three days (which did not match the timeline of killings).